 How to find health coverage for you and your family

-When it comes to insurance, no matter the type, higher deductibles usually mean lower premiums.
+When it comes to insurance, higher deductibles usually mean lower premiums.
 That is because you are taking more responsibility for your own care.
-You may be able to combine a Major Medical plan with a Health Savings Account, which basically allows you to spend pre-tax money on your smaller health bills and use the Major Medical plan for the catastrophic expenses.
+You may be able to combine a Major Medical plan with a Health Savings Account (HSA).
+This will allow you to spend pre-tax money on your smaller health bills and use the Major Medical plan for the catastrophic expenses.

-While this won’t cover pre-existing conditions, it is better than no coverage at all.
+While it won’t cover pre-existing conditions, this coverage is better than no coverage at all.
 You can generally take these out either on a month-to-month basis or on a term of six to 12 months.

 Sometimes local associations such as chambers of commerce and professional groups offer health insurance.
 Coverage may also be available through a religious or fraternal organization.

 The Ohio Department of Veterans Services can outline assistance that maybe available to veterans, such as TRICARE.

 Comparison shop, call around and ask questions.
 Premiums for similar products from different insurers can vary.

 If you are healthy, don’t assume you can go without insurance.